 How to Determine Whether Refinancing Your Student Loans Makes Sense

-Here’s how to evaluate whether refinancing is right for you:
+Here's how to evaluate whether a balance transfer is right for you:

 1. Check Your Credit Profile

-Lenders typically offer better refinancing terms to borrowers with strong credit scores, a stable income, and a consistent repayment history.
+Lenders typically offer better balance transfer terms to borrowers with a strong CIBIL score, a stable income, and a consistent repayment history.
 Graduates who have established financial stability post-study are more likely to secure favourable rates.

 2. Evaluate Loan Type and Terms

-Refinancing can be more beneficial if you have multiple loans or high-variable-rate loans.
-Switching to a single fixed-rate loan can simplify repayments and reduce the risk of interest rate hikes.
+A balance transfer can be more beneficial if you have multiple loans or a high-rate loan.
+Switching to a single lower-rate loan can simplify repayments and reduce your overall interest outgo.

 4. Assess Your Income Stability and Financial Goals

-If your earnings are steady and you can handle repayments without the safety net of deferment or forbearance, refinancing could accelerate repayment and save money.
+If your earnings are steady and you can comfortably handle the EMIs, a balance transfer to a lower rate could accelerate repayment and save money.

 For a detailed understanding of how EMIs and repayment schedules work, check out our guide on Education Loan Repayment Rules in India.